agibalov/ai-experiments/rag-experiment/docs/rebel500.md

 ---

 ⚠️ Tip: Do **not** overtighten the oil filter or drain bolt—stripped threads or stuck filters are a common mistake.

-Do you want me to also make a **Markdown “maintenance cheat sheet”** for the Rebel 500 (oil, chain, brakes, tire pressures) so you have it handy for your RAG experiments?